dleewo/kubernetes-the-hard-way-bare-metal/docs/03-compute-resources.md

 Kubernetes requires a set of machines to host the Kubernetes control plane and the worker nodes where containers are ultimately run.
 These will be provisioned in virtual machines.

-A totla of 7 VMs will be used as follows:
+A total of 7 VMs will be used as follows:

 1 x Load Balancer
 3 x Control plane nodes